about go.co

 Thank you to The Harmaleighs, SZA, Chappell Roan, Remi Wolf, Norah Jones, and The Aces for the music.
 Thank you to the dancers:

-4/28 cast- Helen Greider (she/her), Janina Young (she/her), Kalyan Sayre (she/her), McCall McClellan (she/her), Yolette Yellow-Duke (they/she)
+Beaudau Banks (he/they), Helen Greider (she/her), Janina Young (she/her), Kalyan Sayre (she/her), Maddie Musgraves (she/her), McCall McClellan (she/her), & Yolette Yellow-Duke (they/she)

 Light Switch

 A statement on the socialization of rules, boundaries, and consent.
 The mover(s) enter the stage in a place of great vulnerability, but are given the ‘illusion’ of having total control of the perception of their performance.
 They will start with house lights up, the audience in view.
-They will be given the opportunity to give out two commands/requests of the audience: ‘Open your eyes’ or ‘Close them’.
+They will be given the opportunity to give out two commands/requests of the audience: ‘open your eyes’ or ‘close them’.
 Upon satisfaction that the audience is cooperating with their request, the house lights will dim and they will begin to move…

 Thank you to Clean Cut Kid and Alva Noto for the music.
 Thank you to Franco Bianchi for the video.